321BadgerCode/peg_solitaire/README.md

 ## Algorithm Efficiency

 The program utilizes a graph traversal and path searching algorithm, specifically bidirectional breadth-first IDA* (BFIDA*), to solve the Peg Solitaire puzzle.
 This approach aims to find an efficient solution by exploring the puzzle space in both directions from the initial state.
+> NOTE: THE PROGRAM DOES NOT CURRENTLY SUPPORT `BFIDA*`; IT USES A MORE BRUTE-FORCE APPROACH.

 ## To-Do List

-- Clean up the codebase for better readability and maintainability.
+- [ ] Clean up the codebase for better readability and maintainability.
-- Optimize the solving algorithm for faster results.
+- [ ] Optimize the solving algorithm for faster results.
-- Implement a function to take in a filename and interpret a custom board from a file to set as the initial board.
+- [ ] Implement a function to take in a filename and interpret a custom board from a file to set as the initial board.
 This feature will allow you to create and solve custom Peg Solitaire boards easily.

 ```cpp
 // NOTE: ATTEMPT TO MAKE ALGORITHM MORE EFFICIENT BY USING BIDIRECTIONAL BREADTH-FIRST IDA(ITERATIVE DEEPENING A*)* (BFIDA*) GRAPH TRAVERSAL AND PATH SEARCHING ALGORITHM